riewarden/improvlaurie-eleventy/notes/articles/portfolio.md

 ### Writing
 Read my longform pieces about theatre and improv [[theatrehub|right here.]]

+## Additional Training
+- Food Safety Certificate Level 2 (via The Safer Food Group)
+- Carbon Literacy (via The Carbon Literacy Project)

 ## Past Projects

 ### The Prince (At Lace Market Theatre)
 In early 2025, I directed the first UK off-West-End production of 'The Prince', by Abigail Thorn, at Lace Market Theatre.
+Read more about it [[blg-prince1|here.]]

 ### City Arts - OUR QUEER FUTURE exhibition